holaphil/amazing-maple-e08ae/src/pages/index.md

     title: It's time to build your own house
     content: >
       If you look around the web, you may notice every place you exist, your content and data is stored on a platform you do not own.
-Of course there is purpose, value, and intent for existing on these third party platforms;
+Of course these third party platforms provide purpose and value; however, at the end of the day you are still living in someone else's house.

-      however, at the end of the day you are still living in someone else's house.
+      holaphil is my house

       Take a tour by simply scrolling down or selecting any of the nav items